Temecula United Methodist Church

 Rev. French retired in 1997 and the Rev. Dr. Randy Johnson was assigned to continue the church.
 In 1998, donations again were received and a major second phase of construction was completed that now included expanded worship space, a kitchen, and new offices.
 The church continued to grow and in 2002, once more the congregation raised funds to build a third phase of construction that included a dedicated space for youth ministry and other classrooms plus two new bathrooms!

+In July, 2014, Rev. Rick Malec was assigned as Pastor of Temecula United Methodist Church.
+Under his leadership we continued to upgrade our facilities and our audio-visual equipment.
 With ample facilities the congregation now totals about 300 members with around 175 in worship each Sunday.